mcornick/vim-bats/README.md

 # vim-bats

 This plugin adds a `:Bats` command that runs [bats][bats].
-It also sets up files with a .bats extension to be highlighted as shell scripts, since that's ultimately what they are.
+It also sets up syntax highlighting for files with a .bats extension using the ftdetect plugin from [bats.vim][bats.vim].

 ## Installation